Bisrat306/ratestask-tt/README.md

 ## Changes made/Reccomended changes to DB
 - Updated the TEXT data type for the codes(dest_code & origin_code) to 5 character data types.
 This will help save a lot of space on DB & betters performance.
 - Relationships exist but are not enforced by foreign key constraints.
 Like, ports & prices table.
 It will be useful for data integrity purposes.

+## Remark

+- The task duration was close to 7 hours.
+The main issue I faced was machine related issue and not coding problems.
+It took a good 4 hours to resolve the issue with my machine.
+It was a virtual environment and dependency issue.
+Mainly related to versions of libraries.

 ## Authors

 - [@bisrat306](https://www.github.com/bisrat306)